oylz/caffe-tensorflow/README.md

 ### Examples

-See the (r.sh to generate model,  and run it by examples/mnist/r.sh)

-## Notes
+./r.sh is an script for `convert the result to npy`

-p.py is an experiment for `convert the result to pb`
+./topb.sh is an script for `convert the npy to pb`